 Highly elusive, the black jaguar tends to live in the densest forests where they are more camouflaged.

 The black jaguar shares the same symbolism as the spotted jaguar.
 However, they have a few additional meanings.
 A black jaguar also symbolizes mystery, formality, rebellion, and uniqueness.

 People whose spirit animal is the black jaguar are the types who come up with the ideas that no one else thought of.
 Like the dark horse who no one expected to win, the black jaguar is a revelation.

 The color black also symbolizes formality.
-So, while black jaguar meaning includes rebelliousness and uniqueness, they also symbolize the formality, conduct, and self-control required to manifest change without chaos.
+So, while black jaguar meaning includes rebelliousness and uniqueness, they also symbolize the level of formality, conduct, and self-control that is required to manifest change without chaos.

 Jaguar Mythology and Folklore

 Wherever jaguars roamed, they left a strong impression.
 In fact, for the ancient peoples of pre-Columbian Central and South America, the jaguar was a divine being who possessed immense supernatural power.
 Here are some of the mythologies applied to jaguars in these cultures: